 Many children today live at an unhealthy weight.
-More than 12 percent of children aged 2 to 5 years are obese, as are 17 percent of children aged 6 to 19, according to the Centers of Disease Control and Prevention (CDC).
+More than 12 percent of children aged 2 to 5 years have obesity, as are 17 percent of children aged 6 to 19, according to the Centers of Disease Control and Prevention (CDC).
 Obesity increases a child's risk of emotional and physical health problems.
-Understanding your child’s BMI can help prevent her from encountering health disorders.
+Understanding your child's BMI can help prevent her from encountering health disorders.

 Charting and Comparing BMI